m1221/BigScreenGames/jeopardy/README.md

 1. Get audio files
     - If you don't have such audio files, you can browse through opengameart.org and download some for free.
-1. Move the audio files to `/jeopardy/audio/` directory.
+1. Move the audio files to the `/jeopardy/audio/` directory.
 1. Rename the files
     - Open `/jeopardy/setup.js` with a text editor.
     - Throughout `setup.js` you should see lines like this: